eclipse-pass/pass-docker/README.md

 Presents a JSON:API window to the backend from behind the authentication layer.
 Swagger is not yet hooked up so is unreachable.
 Provides data and web APIs to the application.

+Support SAML and HTTP basic authentication.

 Environment variables:

-* `PASS_CORE_BASE_URL=https://pass.local` : Used when generating JSON API relationship links.
+* `PASS_CORE_BASE_URL=http://localhost:8080` : Used when generating JSON API relationship links.
 Needs to be absolute and must change to match deployment environment
 * `PASS_CORE_POSTGRES_PORT=5432`
 * `PASS_CORE_API_PORT=8080`
 * `PASS_CORE_BACKEND_USER=backend`